Publisher: SouthPeak Games

 Release Date: 4/30/2009

 I have really given this game some time and I tried to forgive it.
 I rented this on Xbox 360 when it first came out and gave up after the second level.
 I bought this as a cheap Steam sale about a year ago and have just had it sitting on my HDD since then.
 I have gone back here and there to try to beat or continue this game.
 I just can’t do it and have finally given up.
 After two years of giving this game a chance, I doubt it will become better over time.
 The paper-thin story, poor stealth mechanics, and technical flaws just bring this promising game down.

 The game looks good and has a nice visual art style, but there are some technical flaws here.
 Animations are pretty bad with some terrible sound effects.
-The footsteps all sounds the same and the animations just seem floaty and canned.
-I also found some of the guards patrols to be very long and the overall patterns are hard to work around.
+The footsteps all sound the same and the animations just seem floaty and canned.
+I also found some of the guard’s patrols to be very long and the overall patterns are hard to workaround.
 It’s difficult to figure out how to take out enemies because there are no natural hints or obvious paths most of the time.

 Overall, Velvet Assassin was a promising stealth action game set in World War II but has a pointless story, broken stealth mechanics, and some technical flaws.
 The game looks good but other than that there is no reason for you to pick this up.
 Rent this if you want to play a stealth game with a sexy protagonist, otherwise, look elsewhere.